AnthonyKim89/react-ui/docs/API.md

 This frontend project fetches all data from APIs provided by the `corva-web` project.
 All data is in JSON format.

-## General Guidelines

-As far as practical, there should be one API endpoint for each different app supported by the frontend.
-That endpoint should server whatever the app needs and optimally would not have any extra data or parameters on top of that.

-This is not a 100% hard requirement though: Some apps may need to make more than one API call to get what they need.
-Some APIs may be called for several apps.

-Since the frontend will be run on many different kinds of devices and not all of them will be high-end, we should strive to *minimize the amount of data processing done client-side*.
-This means that the server should, as much as possible, return data in a format that's conveniently usable in the frontend without heavy processing.
-For example, chart data should be provided in data series that can be shown in charts with any numeric parsing and conversions already done.

-On the other hand, we want to retain the flexibility to change the way data is visualized on the frontend without requiring extensive API changes.
-For this reason the API should be defined in terms of the data content only, and not concern itself with UI implementation details (e.g. chart types, colors)

 ## Endpoints

 On `corva-api` the code for the endpoints are / should be under `app/controllers/v1`, in small focused controllers and views.